tobias-roy/H5/README.md

 	'tensorboard --logdir=training\faster_rcnn_resnet50_v1_640x640\train'
 	The command above points to the train folder containing tfevents files.

-- Now we should export the inference graph.
-Run the command below to export it 'python exporter_main_v2.py --trained_checkpoint_dir=training/faster_rcnn_resnet50_v1_640x640 --pipeline_config_path=faster_rcnn_resnet50_v1_640x640_coco17_tpu-8.config --output_directory inference_graph'
+## Error handling

-	This will run the export script, use the checkpoints in the training folder, use the config that we made for the model and export it in the inferece_graph folder.
+- When trying to do the step above i encountered an error multiple times relating to the formatting of the labelmap.pbtxt file.
+When you have the file open in an IDE such as PyCharm in the bottom hand right corner make sure that the Line Sperator is CR and the file encoding is UTF-8.

 - In order to use this model in Tensorflow.js we need to convert it.
 	Install Tensorflowjs in your Anaconda environment